How many NI years do you need for the full state pension?

 The new state pension launched on 6 April 2016.
 It applies to anyone who reaches state pension age on or after that date — which means all men born on or after 6 April 1951, and all women born on or after 6 April 1953.

-Under the new system, the number of qualifying National Insurance years you have accumulated by the time you reach state pension age determines how much you receive:
+Under the new system, the number of qualifying National Insurance years you have accumulated by the time you reach state pension age determines how much you receive, subject to transitional rules for people with NI records before 6 April 2016:

-- Between 10 and 34 years: a proportional amount (35 years × your fraction)
+- Between 10 and 34 years: usually a proportional amount (full rate × your years / 35) if your NI record started after April 2016

 The 35-year threshold sounds generous if you entered work young.
 It sounds tighter if you had long gaps for study, caring, or working abroad.
 The good news is that gaps can often be filled — but that requires first knowing where your record stands.